yilmazkusatmer/pdf2markdown/README.md

 ## Features

 - **PDF to Markdown Conversion**: Transform any PDF document into well-formatted Markdown
+- **Image to Markdown Conversion**: Transform image into well-formatted Markdown
 - **Multimodal Understanding**: Leverages AI to comprehend document structure and content
 - **Format Preservation**: Maintains headings, lists, tables, and other formatting elements
 - **Customizable Model**: Configure the model to suit your needs